Query Pipeline Management

 While setting a condition on the default query pipeline is possible, this condition will be bypassed if a query fails to satisfy all query pipeline conditions.

-You cannot delete the default query pipeline without first setting another query pipeline as default.
+You can’t delete the default query pipeline without first setting another query pipeline as default.

 Delete unused query pipelines.